-This story is by Jordy Hines and was part of our 2020 Summer Writing Contest.
+This story is by Jordy Hines and won an Honorable Mention in our 2020 Summer Writing Contest.
 You can find all the writing contest stories here.

 Barnard peered through his plexiglass cage window.
 Earth was billions of miles behind, just another rock in space.